katysaintin/KatyInControl/episodes/Genesis_Part3.md

 - No audio contributions requested from Bob/Mike/Jens/Andy/Alain for this episode — text-only acknowledgment, per your decision.
 Full interviews deferred to S2/S3.
 - Runtime estimate: ~5-6 min.
 - This part permanently hands narration duties to Twin going forward — confirm this framing still holds by the time you record, since it's a standing production decision, not just a joke inside the episode.
-- The Andy Götz / Jean-Michel Chaize material is drawn from the LinkedIn legitimacy screenshots — factually accurate to what's shown, but worth a quick reread of the full thread before recording in case a reply further down changes the framing.
+- **Deliberately withheld:** the Andy Götz Zulu proverb and the Jean-Michel Chaize "biodiversity/bee" quote (from the LinkedIn legitimacy screenshots) are NOT used here — reserved for Episode 3 "The Persuaders!" where they belong thematically.
+Don't let them slip in during a later pass.
+- Act 1 tour: you're filming live phone screen captures of the site for this section — cut Twin's narration to match your actual screen-recording pacing once that footage exists, rather than the other way around.